Blink (2024 American film): Plot

 The film follows a family that embarks on a journey around the world after learning that their children have been diagnosed with a rare genetic disorder that will eventually cause vision loss.
 Aware that their children’s ability to see is limited by time, the parents take them on a global adventure to experience the beauty of different landscapes, cultures, and sights before their sight deteriorates.

 Production

 Edmund Stenson and Daniel Roher co-directed the film, with Stenson primarily involved in the production of the film, due to Roher's commitments to Navalny and the birth of his child.

 In September 2023, it was announced Stenson and Roher would direct the film, with National Geographic Documentary Films, MRC and Fishbowl Films set to produce.

 Release

 It had its world premiere at the 51st Telluride Film Festival on August 30, 2024.
 It also screened at the Camden International Film Festival on September 15, 2024.
 It was released on October 4, 2024.
-The film will be released in the United Kingdom by Dogwoof, as with other National Geographic films.
+The film was released in the United Kingdom by Dogwoof, as with other National Geographic films.

 Reception

-Film was nominated for Cinema for Peace Dove for The Most Valuable Film of The Year in 2025.
+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on nine critics, indicating "generally favorable" reviews.